LeSpocky/ptxdist/doc/welcome.rst

 satisfied with a black-box operating system: they want to adapt it to their needs, to their special hardware situation (which most times is Just Different than anything available).
-Embedded projects are even more variegated than desktop- or server projects, due to the fact that there exist so many different embedded processors with lots of peripherals out there.
+Embedded projects are even more variegated than desktop- or server projects, due to the fact that so many different embedded processors with lots of peripherals exist out there.

-Linux has evolved from an i386 only operating system to a kernel running on nearly every modern 32 bit processor available today: x86, PowerPC, ARM, MIPS, m68k, cris, Super-H etc. The kernel supplies a hardware abstraction layer which lets our brave embedded developer once again
+Linux has evolved from an i386-only operating system to a kernel running on nearly every modern 32 bit processor available today: x86, PowerPC, ARM, MIPS, m68k, cris, Super-H etc. The kernel supplies a hardware abstraction layer which lets our brave embedded developer once again